justincasher/vantage/docs/contributing.md

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project, you agree to abide by its terms, available in the [**code_of_conduct.md**](code_of_conduct.md) file.
+By participating in this project, you agree to abide by its terms, available in the [**code of conduct**](code_of_conduct.md) file.

 ## How to Contribute